hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/optimistic-locking.md

 );
 ```

-The first strategy needs to modify the table to add an extra column.

 ### Example 1 - Version Number Strategy

 To use the Version Number strategy the table ACCOUNT needs to have an extra column to store the